 Nate grew up in Lexington, NE and went on to play tennis at Hastings College.
 He has a passion for being goofy and sharing the love of Christ through sports.
 When Nate’s not at work he enjoys spending time with his wife, Julie and daughter Katelynn.

-My wife Jairin and I have been married for 10 years and have 3 beautiful little girls!
-In the Fall of 2104 after 9 years of playing professional basketball in Europe, God called us to transition away from the court and into full-time ministry with FCA.
+My wife Jairin and I have 3 beautiful little girls.
+In the Fall of 2014 after 9 years of playing professional basketball in Europe, God called us to transition away from the court and into full-time ministry with FCA.
 It is such an honor and privilege to be striving to “make His name great” in Southeast Nebraska.

 As a native of Lincoln, Nebraska I have a strong passion to see the gospel in this area rapidly advancing.
 As a ministry, FCA is at its best when we are ministering “to and through” the coach.
 According to Billy Graham the coach is the most influential person on the planet.
 We believe that a coach that is “all in” for Christ can impact not only their teams, but also entire families, schools and communities.